lyons89/awesome-proteomics/README.md

 ## 3. Raw data search software/algorithms

-Software with a pretty GUI and a peptide search engine for raw file searches.

 [Fragpipe](https://github.com/Nesvilab/FragPipe) currently my favorite raw file search software.
 It's much faster than maxquant and in my opinion has sleeker GUI.
 In a recent update it also allows searches to be set up on a linux server for even faster results.
 The software is very modular, it consists of [MSfragger](https://msfragger.nesvilab.org/) the database search algorithm, [Philosopher](https://philosopher.nesvilab.org/) that analyzes the database results, as well as others for PTM and TMT integration.

 [MaxQuant](https://www.maxquant.org/) is probably the most used and well known DDA software.
 Developed by Jurgon Cox, this completely free software is user friendly and is always being updated with new and original features.
 There is even a [youtube](https://www.youtube.com/c/MaxQuantChannel) that has tons of videos on how to use the software.